jameshuang98/QuizApp/README.md

-# QuizApp Midterm Project
+# QuizApp

-## Welcome to our midterm project, **QuizApp!**

-QuizApp is a full-stack multi-page quiz application built with jQuery, Express.js, Node.js, PostgreSQL, and CSS/Sass.
+QuizApp is a full-stack multi-page quiz application built with Express.js, Node.js, jQuery, PostgreSQL, and CSS/Sass.

 **QuizApp features:**
 - Create and take a quiz